google/WebFundamentals/src/content/en/tools/lighthouse/audits/canonical.md

   depending on a user's language or country, make sure that the canonical URL points to the proper page for that respective language or country.
 * Don't point the canonical URL to a different domain.
 Yahoo and Bing don't allow this.
 * Don't point pages to the site's root page, unless their content is the same.
+This may be valid in some cases, such as for AMP or mobile page variations, but nonetheless Lighthouse treats this scenario as a failure.

 [Security]: /web/tools/chrome-devtools/security
 [hreflang]: https://support.google.com/webmasters/answer/189077